JonathonEwen/MazeHunterGame/README.txt

 You can run the game by opening the .exe file.
+C# scripts can be found in Source/Assets/Scripts

 The object of the game is to find all 3 of the keys.
 You begin the game with the ability to use WASD to move, double jump, and fall through platforms and you can attack at a short distance using spacebar.